CamilaJaviera91/BeamLogAnalyzer/README.md

 ### 🧩 Usage & Customization

 - You can customize the log pattern (in LOG_PATTERN) if your log format differs.
+- Adjust the window or aggregation logic in Apache Beam if you want e.g., sliding windows, hourly metrics, etc.

 ---